ndtatbristol/BristolFE-v3/BRISTOLFE v3.md

  - `matls{i}.D` - either:
    - solids - a `6 x 6` stiffness matrix (in a 2D model the necessary reduction to a `3 x 3` stiffness matrix takes place when plane stress or plane straing elements are formed)
    - fluids - a `1 x 1` matrix containing the bulk modulus
- - `matls{i}.col` - an `1 x 3` vector of RBG values
+ - `matls{i}.col` - an `1 x 3` vector of RBG values used to determine the colour used for plotting.

-Typically functions such as the following deal can convert engineering data into the necessary values for some common cases:
+Functions such as the following are provided that convert engineering data into the necessary material property values for some common cases:
 - `matls{i} = fn_matl_isotropic_solid_defined_by_velocities(name, longitudinal_velocity, shear_velocity, density)`
 - `matls{i} = fn_matl_fluid_defined_by_velocity(name, velocity, density)`